aljazerzen/lutra/website/docs/binary/specification.md

 ---
-permalink: /docs/encoding
-layout: docs.liquid
-title: Encoding
+title: Specification
 ---

-# Encoding
+# Binary format specification

 Each type has a defined encoding with head and an optional body.